pace-neutrons/Horace/documentation/user_docs/docs/manual/Input_file_formats.rst

 .. |SQW| replace:: :math:`S(\mathbf{Q}, \omega{})`

-To generate the ``.sqw`` file from which Horace reads |SQW|, neutron scattering data for each individual run and needs to be provided in one of two formats:
+To generate the ``.sqw`` file from which Horace reads |SQW|, neutron scattering data for each individual run needs to be provided in one of two formats:

 - the legacy ASCII format ``.spe`` file, together with an ASCII detector parameter file (the ``.par`` file)